 Weld is the reference implementation of JSR-299, and is used by JBoss AS and Glassfish to provide CDI services for Java Enterprise Edition (Java EE) applications.
-Weld also goes beyond the environments and APIs defined by the JSR-299 specification by providing support for a number of other environments (such as a servlet container such as Tomcat, or Java SE) and additional APIs and modules (such as logging and bean utilities).
+Weld also goes beyond the environments and APIs defined by the JSR-299 specification by providing support for a number of other environments (such as a servlet container such as Tomcat, or Java SE).